omeka/classic-enduser/docs/GettingStarted/Searching.md

 Advanced Search
 ----------------
-Advanced Search, which will only search the items in your Omeka installation, is available on the admin sides, and on the public side if the *Use Advanced Site-Wide Search* option is checked in the [theme settings](../Admin/Appearance/Themes)
+Advanced Search, which will only search the items in your Omeka Classic installation, is available on the admin sides, and on the public side if the *Use Advanced Site-Wide Search* option is checked in the [theme settings](../Admin/Appearance/Themes)

 ![Search options, with the ellipses expanded.
 There is a red 1 just under the ellipses.
 At the bottom of the window, below the options for search query type and record types, a red 2 is next to the "Advanced Search" link](/doc_files/searchExpanded.png)